 Santa Cruz de la Palma

-La Palma’s capital, just a short drive from the airport, will be your first surprise.
+La Palma’s capital, just a short drive from the airport, will be your first surprise on my guide to La Palma.
 Cradled on three sides by towering hills there are echoes here of a mini Funchal.
 Once one of the most important ports in the Spanish empire, it has an air of sophistication about it to this day.
 The old town is a warren of steep twisty cobbled streets lined with remarkable pastel-coloured Renaissance architecture and ornate wooden balconies offering a glimpse of wealthy merchants’ houses from days gone by.
 Cafe Tey,

 just behind Avenida Maritime, the sweeping kilometre-long seafront promenade, is a fine example and at the same time well worth a pit stop.
 This 18th century former home of a well to do physician is now a coffee and teahouse, but the interior is original; it’s like having tea in a time capsule.
 For a real slice of local life, La Recova is a covered traders market teeming with fresh local produce.
 It is the lifeblood of the city and a glimpse perhaps as to why the island’s gastronomy is so diverse.